Consumer confidence improves in December, a hopeful sign for the economy - Local News 8

 “The Present Situation and Expectations Indexes improved due to consumers’ more favorable view regarding the economy and jobs,” Lynn Franco, senior director of economic indicators at the Conference Board, said in a statement.
 “Inflation expectations retreated in December to their lowest level since September 2021, with recent declines in gas prices a major impetus.”

+The national average for regular gasoline dropped to $3.11 per gallon on Wednesday, according to AAA.
+Gas prices haven’t been this low since July 2021.

+“You’d have to be hiding under a rock not to see gasoline prices at the pump have plummeted nearly two dollars from the $5 high in June this year,” Christopher S. Rupkey, chief economist for FwdBonds said in a statement.
+“The consumer was more worried about higher prices than they were trying to get a new higher paying job, but now they are becoming more confident with price pressures easing in intensity.”

-The latest survey showed that while consumers’ intentions to spend money on vacations perked up, their’ plans to buy homes and purchase big-ticket appliances cooled.
+The latest survey showed that while consumers’ intentions to spend money on vacations perked up, their plans to buy homes and purchase big-ticket appliances cooled, according to the Conference Board.

+In November US home sales declined for the 10th consecutive month, falling by 7.7% from October, according to National Association of Realtors data released Wednesday.
+Home sales are at their weakest level since May 2020, when the pandemic brought the real estate market — and much of everything else — to a standstill.

 Consumer confidence, as measured by this and other surveys like the University of Michigan’s consumer sentiment index, has mostly been on a downward trajectory for much of 2022 as the country grappled with the highest rates of inflation seen in four decades.